 The Challenges of the Maker/Entrepreneur

-This is a fate that plagues the many Kickstarter and Indiegogo projects that sort of f..a..d..e.. away.
+This is a fate that plagues the many Kickstarter and Indiegogo projects that sort of evaporate.
 It's difficult to create a cool device that has the pop to attract short-term crowdfunding support, and keep the kind of sustained interest that enables you to stay on top of it, and keep iterating, and marketing, and improving.

 One persistent challenge: the numbers just aren't that big.
 There just aren't that many customers for an elegant, LED dot matrix module.

-This can hit these early entrepreneurs hard, I imagine.
-Just when they are trying to launch their tech side hustle without attracting the attention of their day job bosses.
+This can hit these early entrepreneurs hard, and just when they are trying to launch their tech side hustle without attracting the attention of their day-job bosses.

-Amirite, Beam guys?
+Is that right, Beam guys?

 Then Marcelo, a Cambridge Hackspace member with extensive software and hardware experience, said, "These Beams are slick, but you can get commodity stuff just like this from China."